robertlarkins/robertlarkins.github.io/_posts/2025-10-29-code-that-fits-in-your-head-part-2.md

 The ideal number of defects is zero.

-In softawre development, _later_ is _never_.
+In software development, _later_ is _never_.
 When a defect occurs, make it a priority to address it.
 Stop what you're doing and fix the defect.

+Once the problem has potentially been identified, recreate it as a test.
+This is an experiment, the hypothesis is the test will fail.
+If it doees fail, then this test reproduces the defect and can serve as a regression test.
+Otherwise, revise and design a new experiment.
+Then fix the code to make the test pass.

+When examining code and logs, slow down.
+Spend a moment to think through and understand what a field should be, the code should do, or what the log is saying.
+Is what is being said or set match your expectations?

+Slows tests (integration tests) should be run as part of your deployment pipeline.
+They can also be created to try and recreate non-deterministic defects.

+Bisection - detect (eg: an automated test) or reproduce a problem by repeatedly removing half the code until the code that produces the problem is small enough to understand what is going on.
+Producing a minimal working example of a problem is a super power as it can be illuminating in understanding the cause.

+GIT Bisect - Git feature to do a binary search through commits to identify the one that introduces a defect.

+Learn and use the above technique.
+Using a debugger has its place, but a debugger can't be used everywhere (eg: production).